VasasA/menu_node_views/README.md

 - Menu: Weight - The weight of the menu item.

-If the view shows 'Menu tree', the module adds new fields:
+The module adds new fields under appropriate conditions (for example when the view shows 'Menu tree'):
 - Menu: Depth - The depth of the menu item.
 - Menu: Description - The description used for the menu item.
 - Menu: Hidden - The menu item visibility.